yochaigal/cairn/resources/monsters/chimera.md

 # Chimera

-10 HP, 14 STR, 11 DEX, 13 WIL, bite (d10+d10, _blast_)
+10 HP, 14 STR, 11 DEX, 13 WIL, bite (d10)

-- A flying, sorcerous hybrid of lion, goat, and dragon.
+- A flying, sorcerous hybrid of lion, goat, and dragon (pick one).
-- **Dragon's Breath**:  Acid, Lightning, or Fire (depending on the head). d8 STR damage.
+- **Dragon's Breath**: The dragon's head spits acid, lightning, or fire depending on its type. d8 STR damage.